torvalds/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

 If ``installkernel`` is found, the kernel's build system will delegate the actual installation of your kernel's image and related files to this executable.
-On almost all Linux distributions it will store the image as '/boot/vmlinuz-
+On almost all GNU/Linux distributions it will store the image as '/boot/vmlinuz-
 <your kernel's release name>' and put a 'System.map-<your kernel's release
 name>' alongside it.
 Your kernel will thus be installed in parallel to any existing ones, unless you already have one with exactly the same release name.